A strong Army in pursuit of data dominance | Federal News Network

-The well-trained and well-equipped warfighters of the U.S. Army have an arrow in their quiver that you might or might not know about: data dominance.
+The well-trained and well-equipped warfighters of the Army have an arrow in their quiver that you might or might not know about: Data dominance.

 “An army is structured to make life and death decisions.
 So if we can have data available, we understand that data and we use that data in a way we become data dominant.
 And that means we have leverage over our adversary and our senior leaders can make risk-informed decisions,” said Lori Mongold, Chief of Strategic Operations Enterprise in the Army Management Office on Federal Monthly Insights — Analytics in Government.

-Mongold said there is the technical side to “wrangling data” and getting it into the hand of people who know understand it and know what to do with it.
+Mongold said there is the technical side to “wrangling data” and getting it into the hands of people who understand it and know what to do with it.

 Mongold said the Army uses a “hybrid approach” to gathering and storing data, where it is visible, accessible and relevant.

 “Time is a critical factor here.
-Data means different things depending on time, Mongold said.
-“A unit in peacetime — what we call an army at rest — has significantly different data elements as it prepares for its wartime mission, then a set of data elements for when it’s in motion or when we’re actually deploying it.”
+Data means different things depending on time,” Mongold said.
+“A unit in peacetime — what we call an Army at rest — has significantly different data elements as it prepares for its wartime mission, than a set of data elements for when it’s in motion or when we’re actually deploying it.”

 Addressing the question of data governance, Mongold said it is really a “cultural issue.”
 She notes that the tendency of people is to cling to data, not selfishly, but motivated by simply trying to “stay in their lanes.”
 But data’s strength, she said, is found in sharing it.